biocore/qiime/doc/scripts/beta_diversity_through_plots.rst

 	`-`-suppress_3d_plots
 		Do not generate 3D plots [default: False]
 	-O, `-`-jobs_to_start
 		Number of jobs to start.
-NOTE: you must also pass -a to run in parallel, this defines the number of jobs to be started if and only if -a is passed [default: 1]
+NOTE: you must also pass -a to run in parallel, this defines the number of jobs to be started if and only if -a is passed [default: 2]

 **Output:**

-This script results in a distance matrix (from `beta_diversity.py <./beta_diversity.html>`_), a principal coordinates file (from `principal_coordinates.py <./principal_coordinates.html>`_), a preferences file (from `make_prefs_file.py <./make_prefs_file.html>`_) and  folder containing the resulting 3d PCoA plots (as an html from `make_3d_plots.py <./make_3d_plots.html>`_).
+This script results in a distance matrix (from `beta_diversity.py <./beta_diversity.html>`_), a principal coordinates file (from `principal_coordinates.py <./principal_coordinates.html>`_), a preferences file (from `make_prefs_file.py <./make_prefs_file.html>`_) and folders containing the resulting PCoA plots (accessible through html files).

 **Example:**

-The following steps are performed by the command below:

-1. Compute a beta diversity distance matrix;

-2. Peform a principle coordinates analysis on the result of Step 1;

-3. Generate a 3D prefs file for optimized coloring of continuous variables;

-4. Generate a 3D plot for all mapping fields with colors optimized for continuous data;

-5. Generate a 3D plot for all mapping fields with colors optimized for discrete data.
+Given an OTU table, a phylogenetic tree, an even sampling depth, and a mapping file, perform the following steps: 1.
+Randomly subsample otu_table.biom to even number of sequences per sample (100 in this case); 2.
+Compute a weighted and unweighted unifrac distance matrcies (can add additional metrics by passing a parameters file via -p); 3.
+Peform a principle coordinates analysis on the result of Step 2; 4.
+Generate a 2D and 3D plots for all mapping fields.

 ::

-	beta_diversity_through_3d_plots.py -i otu_table.txt -o bdiv1 -t inseqs1_rep_set.tre -m inseqs1_mapping.txt -p custom_parameters.txt
+	beta_diversity_through_plots.py -i otu_table.biom -o bdiv_even100/ -t rep_set.tre -m Fasting_Map.txt -e 100